 The system tallies how many citations each link has in our sources.
 This is a measure of how much consensus there is that the link is important.
 The more citations, the more authors thought the relationship between two verses to be interesting.

 The abridged version displays the top-cited references for each verse.

 The unabridged version divides the references for each verse into levels according to citation count, with level 1 containing the top-cited references, level 2 containing the next tier down, and so on.
 Sometimes a level is empty.
 That is normal, as level 1 appropriates references from lower-tier levels if necessary in order to make a full page.

-Currently we have identified three million "links" but the system only uses one million of them -- the confirmed links.
-Each link results in two cross reference entries: Lookup verse A points to cross reference B, and lookup verse B points to cross reference A. So the unabridged version actually has two million confirmed cross references.
+The system contains one million "confirmed" links (with two or more citations).
+Each link results in two cross-reference entries: Lookup verse A points to cross-reference B, and lookup verse B points to cross-reference A. So the unabridged version actually has two million cross-references.
 The abridged version has close to half a million.

 The system attempts to group each lookup verse's references into topics, using network community detection techniques.